 - loss of self-esteem (Bibring, 1953; Fenichel, 1968), and

-Freud distinguished between actual losses (e.g. death of a loved one) and symbolic losses (e.g. loss of a job).
-Both kinds of losses can produce depression by causing the individual to re-experience childhood episodes when they experienced loss of affection from some significant person (e.g. a parent).
+Freud distinguished between actual losses (e.g., the death of a loved one) and symbolic losses (e.g., the loss of a job).
+Both kinds of losses can produce depression by causing the individual to re-experience childhood episodes when they experience loss of affection from some significant person (e.g., a parent).

-Later, Freud modified his theory stating that the tendency to internalize loss objects is normal, and that depression is simply due to an excessively severe super-ego.
+Later, Freud modified his theory stating that the tendency to internalize lost objects is normal and that depression is simply due to an excessively severe super-ego.
 Thus, the depressive phase occurs when the individual’s super-ego or conscience is dominant.
 In contrast, the manic phase occurs when the individual’s ego or rational mind asserts itself, and s/he feels control.

-However, although being highly influential, psychoanalytic theories are difficult to test scientifically.
-For example, many of its central features cannot be operationally defined with sufficient precision to allow empirical investigation.
+However, although highly influential, psychoanalytic theories are difficult to test scientifically.
+For example, its central features cannot be operationally defined with sufficient precision to allow empirical investigation.
 Mendelson (1990) concluded his review of psychoanalytic theories of depression by stating:

-Another criticism concerns the psychanalytic emphasis on unconscious, intrapsychic processes and early childhood experience as being limiting in that they cause clinicians to overlook additional aspects of depression.
-For example, conscious negative self-verbalisation (Beck, 1967), or ongoing distressing life events (Brown & Harris, 1978).
+Another criticism concerns the psychanalytic emphasis on the unconscious, intrapsychic processes, and early childhood experience as being limiting in that they cause clinicians to overlook additional aspects of depression.
+For example, conscious negative self-verbalization (Beck, 1967) or ongoing distressing life events (Brown & Harris, 1978).

-This approach focuses on people’s beliefs rather than their behaviour.
+This approach focuses on people’s beliefs rather than their behavior.
 Depression results from systematic negative bias in thinking processes.

 Emotional, behavioral (and possibly physical) symptoms result from cognitive abnormality.
-This means that depressed patients think differently to clinically normal people.
-The cognitive approach also assumes changes in thinking precede (i.e. come before) the onset of depressed mood.
+This means that depressed patients think differently from clinically normal people.
+The cognitive approach also assumes changes in thinking precede (i.e., come before) the onset of a depressed mood.

 Beck’s (1967) Theory